jhpyle/docassemble/_docs/api.md

 ## <a name="playground_get"></a>List files in Playground

-Description: Returns a list of files in a folder of the [Playground].
+Description: Returns a list of files in a folder of the [Playground] or returns the contents of a specific file.

 Path: `/api/playground`